Using the Redline Tool in Navisworks: An In-Depth Guide

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Welcome back to the Navisworks video series.
-In this video I'll be covering the redline tool and we'll be using the metalgate.nwd model and once you have that file open make sure that your saved viewpoints are open.
-Mine was just auto hidden so if you don't have the tab here then go up to the viewpoint tab in the save load and playback panel and select your saved viewpoints dialog launcher and that will come up and hopefully be docked.
+In this video, I'll be covering the Redline tool, and we'll be using the Meadowgate.nwd model.
+Once you have that file open, make sure that your Saved Viewpoints are open.
+Mine was just auto-hidden, so if you don't have the tab there, go up to the Viewpoint tab, and in the Save, Load, and Playback panel, select the Saved Viewpoints Dialog Launcher and that will come up and hopefully be docked.

-So with redlines we're really continuing to talk about saved viewpoints.
-A redline is an on-screen note that's usually freehand and those notes are saved within the viewpoints so you have to be sure that you are starting with a viewpoint when you start to redline.
-So let's walk toward the sign and focus on it for this portion of the video and I'd like you just to get to a position where that's almost centered and then once you get to that point you can hit the save viewpoint button and we can name this viewpoint sign.
+With redlines, we're really continuing to talk about Saved Viewpoints.
+A redline is an on-screen note that's usually freehand, and those notes are saved within the Viewpoints, so you have to be sure that you are starting with a Viewpoint when you start to redline.
+So let's walk toward the sign and focus on it for this portion of the video.
+I'd like you to get to a position where it's almost centered, and once you reach that point, you can hit the Save Viewpoint button and name this Viewpoint "Sign."

-So right now we are in a viewpoint we'll see that our viewpoint is selected.
-Go to the review tab and the second panel the one that's next to your measure panel is your redline panel and we have a few options about what we can redline or draw on this viewpoint.
-First one we have text and text works like this you don't actually draw a text box you just click and when you click you can type whatever we want in this dialog box and we'll see that whatever we typed will be displayed starting from the text at the bottom left starting from where we clicked.
+So right now, we are in a Viewpoint—we’ll see that our Viewpoint is selected.
+Go to the Review tab, and the second panel—the one next to your Measure panel—is your Redline panel.
+We have a few options for what we can redline or draw on this Viewpoint.
+The first one is Text.
+Text works like this: you don’t actually draw a text box—you just click, and when you click, you can type whatever you want in the dialog box.
+We’ll see that whatever we typed will be displayed starting from the bottom left of where we clicked.

-So where I'm holding the cursor right now is where your text will be positioned.
-It's important to note that this text is two-dimensional and it treats the window as if it's two-dimensional.
-What I mean is that if I were to walk forward those redlines would first disappear and they would only reappear if I selected that sign viewpoint the one that those redlines are saved in.
+Where I'm holding the cursor right now is where your text will be positioned.
+It’s important to note that this text is two-dimensional and treats the window as if it’s two-dimensional.
+What I mean is that if I were to walk forward, those redlines would first disappear and would only reappear if I selected the "Sign" Viewpoint—the one where those redlines are saved.

-We can also use the draw redlines and that's a split button.
-The top of the split button is the previously used tool and the bottom are all of the tools that we can use.
-So let's start with the cloud tool and the way this works it works in a clockwise direction and you want to click for every cloud parabola and to finish just get near to the first one you started with and if you deselect the tool or move your cursor away from the cloud onto a different tool then it will close by itself.
+We can also use the Draw Redlines, and that’s a Split button.
+The top of the Split button is the previously used tool, and the bottom displays all the tools that we can use.
+Let’s start with the Cloud tool.
+It works in a clockwise direction—you click for every cloud arc, and to finish, just get near the starting point.
+If you deselect the tool or move your cursor away to another tool, it will close automatically.

 Learn CAD